clesleycode/intro-stats-python/stats.md

 It's important to note that Pearson's correlation only measures <b>linear</b> relationships.

-Using the mean, varainces, and covariance methods above, we can write a function that calculates the correlation.
+Using the mean, variances, and covariance methods above, we can write a function that calculates the correlation.

 ``` python
 import math